Illinois Compiled Statutes

 supervised by a probation and court services department, unless after

 determining the inability of the person sentenced to community service

 to pay the fee, the court assesses a lesser fee.
 The court may not impose

-a fee on a minor who is made a ward of the State under the Juvenile
+a fee on a minor who is placed in the guardianship or custody of the Department of Children and Family Services under the Juvenile

 Court Act of 1987 while the minor is in placement.
 The fee shall be